-One of the interpretations that emerges is that of time in the concrete world in relation to unconscious time.
+One of the interpretations that emerge is that of time in the concrete world in relation to unconscious time.
 The melted clocks represent unconscious time because each individual experiences time in a different way.
-Meanwhile the only clock with a familiar shape is face down with ants emerging from its center.
+Meanwhile, the only clock with a familiar shape is face down with ants emerging from its center.
 It represents the time of the concrete world.

 As a result, we notice similarities in Dalí’s two works in relation to the use of the ant and the very impression of time.
 In other words, when Dalí painted them on top of the only object in real form, it shows repulsion towards the way we organize ourselves and how we understand daily life.
 Therefore, the insect symbolizes an association with putrefaction.

-However, by showing the insect in the hand of the character in the film, we can relate Dali’s criticism of time.
+However, by showing the insect in the hand of the character in the film, we can relate to Dalí’s criticism of the time.
 Coincidentally, the way the actor is looking at his hand is similar to how one looks at a wristwatch – or, in contemporary times, a cell phone.

 Thus the effect is that Surrealism gives us room to bring artworks closer to our reality in many ways.
 The differences in interpretation that each piece of art is, in The Persistence of Memory reveals our desire to have some time for ourselves.
-Meanwhile An Andalusian Dog shows us that we don’t know how to manage the time.
+Meanwhile, An Andalusian Dog shows us that we don’t know how to manage time.
 This is mainly because it’s something we are not used to.